seblucas/firebase-sensor/README.md

 # Licence

-As stated everything here is licensed under the GPL V2
+As stated in the LICENCE file, everything here is licensed under the GPL V2